unn-info-tech/custom_user_auth/README.md

     - Check the "Errors" and "Server Logs" sections on PythonAnywhere for any issues or errors.
     - Test your deployed backend application to ensure it functions as expected.

-By following these steps, you'll successfully deploy your Django backend application on PythonAnywhere and configure static file mappings for your project.
+By following these steps, you'll successfully deploy your Django backend application on PythonAnywhere and configure static file mappings.

 ## Conclusion